-All projects are designed to protect the natural environment.
-Where possible, we enter into partnerships with other organisations.
-The result is that communities are given hope and purpose and the economy of garden agriculture is revitalised.
+All projects are designed to protect the natural environment and its custodians, the Bedouin people.
+The results or our projects are that communities are given hope and purpose and the economy of garden agriculture is revitalised.

 From these projects smaller community projects have arisen.
 These are carefully designed to be broadly educational while importantly protecting the heritage of the people.

 The primary aim of our Sinai projects is to support the Bedouin in their traditional way of life.
 This is done in four ways: by providing access to local water supplies in wells, by enabling sustainable economic development, by supporting the traditional culture and by developing educational resources.

 Economic development is encouraged and assisted through garden restoration.
 We help bring individual gardens into production by repairing wells, building dams and developing pumps for cleaner energy.
-To enable the Bedouin to make a living from these gardens we help them dry herbs and fruit, package them and sell them; this is done by providing drying boxes in individual gardens.
+Provision of water allows Bedouin to keep goats which they can sell.
 We also help them develop their traditions of hospitality towards visitors, which provides an income from tourism.
 For this we have helped build garden compost toilets.

 The well restoration project has been making good progress since its inception in 2007.
-The Trust has helped to the restoration of over 250 orchard garden and community drinking wells.
-A garden well generally helps a single family of 8 to 10 people while a community drinking well provides good water for communities of around 30 people.
-This means that an astounding number of around 4800 people now have access to good water, plus their goats and camels.
+The Trust has helped to the restoration of over 500 orchard garden and community drinking wells.
+A garden well generally helps a single family of 8 to 10 people while a community drinking well provides good water for communities of around 150 people.
+This means that an astounding number of around 33,000 people now have access to good water, plus their goats and camels.

 |71 + 172 = 243